m4rvin2/docli/docs/content/docs/unsupported-features/index.md

 * Intelligent suggestions
 * Positional arguments

-If you absolutely need either one of those features, we recommend these [alternative libraries](https://github.com/avelino/awesome-go#command-line).
+If you need either one of those features, we recommend you to check out [awesome-go#standard-cli](https://github.com/avelino/awesome-go#standard-cli).